-In summer Zumaia beach gets crowded and make sure you visit at low tide (many rocks are submerged under the sea every time the tide comes in).
+In summer Zumaia beach gets crowded so make sure you visit at low tide (many rocks are submerged under the sea every time the tide comes in).
 Plus, you should also check The Muriola Beach (Barrika), another GOT filming location in Spain doubling for the Dragonstone surroundings.

 More otherworldly Spanish landscapes

-Want to discover more otherworldly Spanish scenaries? – You can find more suggestions on the list below.
+Want to discover more otherworldly Spanish sceneries? – You can find more suggestions on the list below.
 A few of them are still on my Spanish bucket list, like Las Medulas, Garganta de los Infiernos, La Laguna Negra de Urbion or Rio Tinto.